ylochman/cloud-infrastructure/README.md

 `-b` - build docker image locally before runing

-To stop application run `./stop-depoly.sh -m`.
+To delete a deployment run `./delete-deploy.sh -m`.
 Here `-m` is to stop minikube.

-## Deploy an application onto a Docker Machine Swarm Cluster
+### Deployment of an application with Docker Machine
 It was done for practicing

 Go to `deploy-docker-machine`

 Run `chmod +x ./create-deploy.sh ./stop-deploy.sh`

-To deploy an application run `./create-deploy.sh`
+To deploy an application onto a swarm cluster run `./create-deploy.sh`

 To stop application run `./stop-deploy.sh`